 - Bluetooth Low Energy 5.0 support

 Bluetooth 5.0 compliant (ESR10) and Bluetooth Low Energy Controller support (LE Link Layer).
-Includes BLE Mesh and a Bluetooth qualification-ready BLE controller.
+Includes Bluetooth mesh and a Bluetooth qualification-ready Bluetooth controller.

 - Native Linux, macOS, and Windows Development

-- Virtual File System Interface with NFFS and FATFS Support
+- Virtual File System Interface with LittleFS and FATFS Support

 - Powerful multi-backend logging Framework